Béla Guttmann: Portugal

-The "curse" of Béla Guttmann
+"The curse of Béla Guttmann"

-After the 1962 European Cup Final, Guttmann reportedly approached the Benfica board of directors and asked for a pay rise.
+After the 1962 European Cup final, Guttmann reportedly approached the Benfica board of directors and asked for a pay rise.
 However, despite the success he had brought the club, he was turned down.
-On leaving Benfica, he allegedly cursed the club declaring, "Not in a hundred years from now will Benfica ever be European champions again".
+On leaving Benfica, he allegedly cursed the club declaring "Not in a hundred years from now will Benfica ever be European champions again".
 Later, on 6 April 1963, in an interview to A Bola, he stated, "Benfica, at this moment, are well served and do not need me.
 They will win the Campeonato Nacional and will be champions of Europe again."
 Benfica went on to reach five European Cup finals (1963, 1965, 1968, 1988, and 1990) but did not win any.
-Before the 1990 final, played in Vienna, Eusébio reportedly prayed at Guttmann's grave and asked for the alleged curse to be broken.
-According to David Bolchover, in his biography of Guttmann, there is no documentary evidence on Guttmann saying anything related to a curse and that the alleged curse was first mentioned in May 1988 by newspaper Gazeta dos Desportos, the day Benfica played their fifth final.
-The "curse" had its origins in March 1968 when A Bola published a loose and unsigned translation from German to Portuguese of an interview given by Guttmann to Sport-Illustrierte five months earlier, in October 1967.
+Before the 1990 final, played in Vienna, Eusébio reportedly prayed at Guttmann's grave and asked for the curse to be broken.

+According to David Bolchover, in his biography of Guttmann, there is no documentary evidence on Guttmann saying anything related to a curse and that the first mention of such was in May 1988, by newspaper Gazeta dos Desportos, on the day Benfica played their sixth European final.
+The curse had its origins in March 1968 when A Bola published a loose and unsigned translation from German to Portuguese of an interview given by Guttmann to Sport-Illustrierte five months earlier, in October 1967.
 Moreover, in November 2011, Eusébio, who was coached by Guttmann, also denied the existence of the curse, calling it a "lie".
-In 2022, Benfica's under-19 team became European champions by winning the 2021–22 UEFA Youth League, thus ending the "curse".
+In 2022, after losing three UEFA Youth League finals, Benfica's under-19 team became European youth champions by winning the 2021–22 edition, thus ending the superstition.